 Predictive Sales AI

 Naturally, the system incorporates more information into the model and updates predictions accordingly as new data is made available.
-This process keeps on happening and the machine learning model gets smarter making it’s predictions that much more accurate.
+This process keeps on happening and the machine learning model gets smarter by making its predictions that much more accurate.

 Unfortunately, these models are never infallible – they tend to experience problems that many data scientists are all too familiar with.
 And that’s data limitations.
 Some of the applications of predictive analytics for enhancing sales and marketing ops include: